dkirkby/E4S/projects/Chatter.md

             # Got 8 zeros so we are done.
             return text
 ```
-You will need to implement `bits_to_char` to make this work but, again, you can develop and test it in any python environment.
+You will need to implement the `bits_to_char` function to make this work but, again, you can develop and test it in any python environment.
 The [chr function](https://docs.python.org/3/library/functions.html#chr) should help.
 A useful way to test pairs of functions like these is to perform a round trip, e.g.
 ```
 print(bits_to_char(char_to_bits('A')))
 ```